Reactive Installation Connects Glass Lobby with Downtown Boston: Meet the Boston Media Band

 Turning A Glass Lobby Into an Interactive Experience

 ESI Design was tasked with developing the design to announce the properties new entrance to the neighborhood.
-The design used media architecture to make the glass lobby and adjacent street feel like a single, connected space.
+The design used experience design to make the glass lobby and adjacent street feel like a single, connected space.
 The resulting interactive installation not only raises the building’s street presence, but it puts a personable and dynamic twist on traditional corporate real estate design.

 Customizing Digital Media for Boston’s Corporate Real Estate Properties